 Extremely long nails can be uncomfortable for the pet or even break.
 During puppy exams, I always remind clients to handle their pet’s feet often to desensitize the pet to foot touching.
 Without routine handling some pets end up foot sensitive, and the family is doomed to a life of nail trims done by a professional.
 Proper, sturdy nail trimmers are a must.
 Dull, ancient tools may pinch the nail bed or not cut completely through the nail.
 I personally like the side trimming nail cutters over the guillotine style trimmers.
 Also, it is best to have some qwik stop powder handy in case you accidentally cut a quick and make your sweetie bleed.
 Hopefully one bottle of qwik stop will last you a lifetime!

 ADW now carries the full line of CET brand toothpastes and toothbrushes.
 Virbac offers a variety of CET toothpaste flavors that appeal to pets.
 Virbac makes several CET toothbrush styles to fit most pet mouths.
 You will remember Virbac is the company who makes the delicious CET chews which many dogs and cats adore.
 Good oral hygiene is essential for diabetic pets.

 NOTE: Consult your veterinarian to confirm that my recommendations are applicable for the health needs of your pet.

 Dr. Joi Sutton is a 1993 graduate from Oregon State University.
 She has practiced both in emergency medicine and general practice.
-Dr. Sutton has done extensive international volunteer work and is the President and Founder of Veterinary Ventures, a nonprofit organization that takes teams of veterinarians to undeveloped countries for humane medical care.
+Dr. Sutton has done extensive international volunteer work though Veterinary Ventures, a nonprofit organization that takes teams of veterinarians to undeveloped countries for humane medical care.
 She also runs a small animal practice in South Florida.

 Latest posts by Dr .
 Joi Sutton (see all)